Skip to main content

 - If the STCC Library doesn't have what you need, and you can tell from the catalog that it's in another library, you can request that the item be sent from that other library.
 We will call you when it arrives.

-- If you can tell from the catalog that none of the C/W MARS libraries has the item you need, come to the reference desk for Interlibrary Loan assistance.
+- If you can tell from the catalog that none of the C/W MARS libraries has the item you need, come to the reference desk for Interlibrary Loan assistance (the process that lets libraries lend each other materials outside of local networks) or fill out an ILL request form.
 Please note: this can take 8+ work days.

 - Students should sign into computers using their WebAdvisor username & password.
 For more information on the campus' print management system for students, please visit Printing for Students.